 Here are a few of the methods she used to get the cooking done.

 - Accessibility.
 Place what you need on the counter or in a convenient drawer or shelf at arm’s reach.
-My mother kept appliances that she used frequently, like the food processor, remained on the counter.
+My mother kept appliances that she used frequently, like the food processor, on the counter.

 - Tools.
 Among my mother’s favorites were a grabbing tool, food processor, electric can opener, and rubber jar opener.
 Yet she preferred to wash dishes by hand, rather than bending down to empty the dishwasher.

 - Time management.
 My mother truly excelled at this skill.
 She didn’t want to waste any motions on unnecessary tasks.
 So she spaced her tasks throughout the day, resting frequently in between.
 Even if we are completely healthy, we work better when we take breaks.
 She also organized her time according to when she knew I would be available to help.